 7. Call Your Internet Provider

-If you’ve tried one or more of the solutions here but still can’t get satisfactory performance, it might be time to call your provider.
+If you’ve tried one or more of the solutions here but don’t believe you’re getting optimal performance from your home internet–or even satisfactory performance–it might be time to call your provider.
 Your ISP can work with you to help pinpoint any potential trouble spots.
 You might also consider upgrading a higher speed plan.

 If you’re a GVEC Internet customer, we welcome you to call us if you’re having trouble getting a signal in certain parts of your home or if you’re concerned about the speeds you’re experiencing.
 We’ll do everything we can to help you get the most from your GVEC Internet.
 For more information, call us at 800.699.4832.